php-dev-br/laravel-doc-pt-br/facades.md

 In the context of a Laravel application, a facade is a class that provides access to an object from the container.
 The machinery that makes this work is in the `Facade` class.
 Laravel's facades, and any custom facades you create, will extend the base `Facade` class.

 Your facade class only needs to implement a single method: `getFacadeAccessor`.
 It's the `getFacadeAccessor` method's job to define what to resolve from the container.
 The `Facade` base class makes use of the `__callStatic()` magic-method to defer calls from your facade to the resolved object.

-So, when you make a facade call like `Cache::get`, Laravel resolves the Cache manager class out of the IoC container and calls the `get` method on the class.
-In technical terms, Laravel Facades are a convenient syntax for using the Laravel IoC container as a service locator.

 <a name="practical-usage"></a>
 ## Practical Usage